thephpleague/csv/docs/9.0/writer/buffer.md

 }
 ```

 The `Buffer` class implements the `TabularData` interface, if you already are familiar with the `Reader` class
 then you will be familiar with the API.
-You may refer to the tabular data reader API to see how these methods at work.
+You may refer to the [tabular data reader API](/9.0/reader/tabular-data-reader/)
+documentation to see how these methods work.

-If you need more advanced filtering capabilities you can still use a `Statement` class on it.
+If you need more advanced filtering capabilities you can use the [Statement](/9.0/reader/statement/) class for that.

 ```php
 use League\Csv\Buffer;